yasirsharif/Practice-Exams-Platform/eng-comp-y8.md

 **[⬆ Back to Top](#table-of-contents)**

-### Question 3: What is the primary cause of rising sea levels mentioned in the text? <be>
+### Question 3: What is the primary cause of rising sea levels mentioned in the text? <br>

 **Passage 2:**<br>